otavio-hbf/otavio-hbf/README.md

 I am a Computer Engineering Student 👨‍💻 at the Federal University of Pernambuco (Brazil), experimenting with/learning about all kinds of technologies.

-I am currently interested in 👀: Data Science 📊🔍
+I am currently interested in 👀: Data Science 📊🔍 and Artificial Intelligence 🧠💻